flopezcardozo/flopezcardozo/README.md

 ### Hi there 👋

 - 😎 I’m 41 years old
-- 💻 I’m currently working on Salesforce in an Uruguayan enterprise called Nimacloud
+- 💻 I’m currently working on Salesforce in an Uruguayan enterprise called Hikko
 - 👨‍🎓 I'm currently studying IT at UTEC
-- 🤓 I’m learning React and Python to be a Full-Stack Developer on 4Geeks Academy
+- 🤓 I’ve learned React and Python to be a Full-Stack Developer on 4Geeks Academy
 - 👯 I’m looking to collaborate on some interesting development project and to practice my English skills
 - 📫 How to reach me: https://www.linkedin.com/in/fabián-lópez-442111143/
 - 📝 Or write me to my email: flopezcardozo@gmail.com